hasura/ndc-spec/specification/src/specification/health.md

 "Liveness" is defined as the ability to handle a request internally.
 It assumes readiness, and also a consistent state.
 For example, if the server is in a deadlocked state, or a connection pool is broken with no ability to automatically recover, it might be "ready" but not "live".

+Orchestrators (such as Kubernetes) can use this endpoint to determine whether the connector needs to be restarted or replaced.

 The connector should not need to make any requests to other services in order to handle this request.

 ### Request